 You could use whatever you presently have to drive them.
-The Sundara Closed Back seems to cater to portability because you could power them with most mobile devices.
+The Sundara Closed Back seems to cater to portability because you can power them with most mobile devices.

 But I would carry around a dongle DAC minimum just in case.
 They don’t require a large amount of power at all and a dongle DAC would be more than enough.